 Step 1: Contact your bank’s customer care helpline or visit your branch to request that statements be sent to your registered address.
 Confirm your address details to ensure correct delivery.

-Step 2: Specify the frequency you’d like to receive statements (e.g., monthly, quarterly) if the option is available.
-Be aware that some banks might charge a fee for this service.
+Step 2: Specify the frequency you would like to receive statements (e.g., monthly, quarterly) if the option is available.
+Be aware that some banks might charge a fee for this service, as per their 2026 schedule of charges.

 Step 3: Wait for the statement to arrive by post.
 This method can take several days, so plan ahead if you need the statement by a specific deadline.

 Updating your passbook ensures that your physical record is current with all your latest transactions.
 This process is typically done at the bank itself, offering a direct way to keep your records consistent.
-It’s a simple, quick procedure that doesn’t require any complex steps.
+It is a simple, quick procedure that does not require any complex steps.

 At Your Bank Branch